Estimation of Average Effects in Short $T$ Heterogeneous Panels: Asymptotic properties of the TMG estimator

 \begin{remark} Under Assumption \ref{distributiondi}, $d_{i}$ are distributed independently over $i$, which implies that $\delta _{i}$, defined by (\ref{deltai}), are also distributed independently over $i$.
-The cross-sectional independence assumption is made to simplify the mathematical exposition, but can be relaxed requiring $\boldsymbol{\eta }_{i}$ and $\delta _{i}$ to be weakly cross-sectionally correlated. \end{remark}
+The cross-sectional independence assumption is made to simplify the mathematical exposition.
+It can be relaxed by requiring $\boldsymbol{\eta }_{i}$ and $\delta _{i}$ to be weakly cross-sectionally correlated. \end{remark}